If every journey begins with a single step forward, then Ross Leitz has run an incontrovertible marathon.

 Ross has been unlucky all his life.
 He found that carrying lots of weight didn’t just post obvious health risks.
 Perhaps even more important, he wasn’t happy.
 More specifically, he wasn’t happy — with himself.

 So, a few months ago, Ross decided to do something about it.
-He chose of make some serious changes in his life.
+He chose to make serious changes in his life.

 It all begins not just with a single step forward, but a decision to do something.
 Ross Leitz has done that, and a whole lot more.